ONSdigital/address-index-data/README.md

 This repository contains the Scala code for an Apache Spark job to create an Elasticsearch index from the AddressBase premium product.

-AddressBase premium is available to members of the Public Sector Mapping Agreement.

-For testing purposes there is a free sample https://www.ordnancesurvey.co.uk/forms/builder/addressbase-premium-sample-data/20171011154036/frame available from Ordnance Survey.
+For testing purposes there is a free AddressBase sample https://www.ordnancesurvey.co.uk/forms/builder/addressbase-premium-sample-data/20171011154036/frame available from Ordnance Survey.

 ### Software and Versions